ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 One of the most important keywords is the __Target__ keyword.
-The __value__ of a keyword is called an __argument__ in [MRTG], probably because a keyword is related to a command.
-For the __Target__ keyword different commands can be executed, which manifests it self in different __argument__ classes.
-So to understand you have to reverse the thinking.
-The kind of value to a keyword determines with command is executed.
-The following classes are defined for the keyword __target__:
+The __value__ of a keyword is called an __argument__ in [MRTG], probably because a keyword is associated with a command.
+For the __Target__ keyword, different commands can be executed, which manifests itself in different __argument__ classes.
+So to understand, you have to reverse the thinking.
+The type of value associated with a keyword determines which command is executed.
+The following classes are defined for the __target__ keyword:

 - Basic
 - SNMPv2c